tezc/sc/README.md

 Each folder is stand-alone with a single header/source pair in it.
 There is no
 build for libraries, just copy files you want.

-e.g If you want the logger, copy sc_log.h and sc_log.c to your project.
+e.g., If you want the logger, copy sc_log.h and sc_log.c to your project.

 #### Features